-The appliance is supplied with service valves (fig. 14).
+The appliance is supplied with a fixing jig that includes service valves (fig. 14).
 The service valves are of the compression type.
 The accessories pack contains sealing washers etc, for use with the service valves.

 When connecting pipe work to the valves, tighten the compression end first then insert the sealing washers before tightening the valve to the appliance.